 In spite of all they do for us, it’s easy to take our ankles for granted.
 But if an ankle injury causes pain, swelling, stiffness, or lack of mobility, you can quickly become aware of just how much you rely on them.

 The good news is that we can treat these injuries for you – and usually without needing surgery.

-As with any area of your body, there are numerous ankle injuries and conditions that can develop—but some are more likely than others.
-When we discuss common ankle issues, we are talking about ones such as:
+As with any area of your body, there are numerous ankle injuries and conditions that can develop.
+Some that we treat more frequently include:

-Now, anytime you see an “-itis” at the end of a medical term, it means inflammation (swelling).
-So in the case of posterior tibial tendinitis, your posterior tibial tendon(s) has become inflamed.
-This injury can arise during an acute incident (a sudden event) or overuse.
-In either case, you will likely experience pain along the inside of your foot and ankle.
+- Posterior Tibial Tendinitis.
+Inflammation of the posterior tibial tendon(s) is an injury from either an acute incident (a sudden event) or overuse.
+In both cases, you may experience pain along the inside of your foot and ankle.
 The pain tends to worsen during physical activities.
-This is associated with your foot rolling in too much (pronation).
+This injury is associated with your foot rolling in excessively when you walk (overpronation).

 - Ankle Fractures.
 The bones comprising your ankle joints — the tibia, fibula, calcaneus, and tarsus — can fracture when subjected to enough physical force (including cumulative forces from too much high-impact activity).
 There are a variety of fractures you can sustain.
 Treatment is typically centered on keeping the injured area stable so your damaged bone(s) can mend correctly.